aaron-muti-420/First-Flutter-Project/README.md

-# furniture_app
+# This is furniture_app

-A new Flutter project.
+This is a simple Application where you can view and purchase Furniture.

 ## Getting Started